wbenny/DetoursNT/README.md

 - Because this way you can hook native processes.
 - Because this way you can load your hooking library **right after** load of `NTDLL.DLL`
   - This can be achieved in many ways - for example using Windows Driver via so-called APC injection.
-    You can look at my project [KeInject][keinject] to get an idea about how is this done.
+    You can look at my project [injdrv][injdrv] to get an idea about how is this done.

 ### How?